Sushila Kerketta: Personal life

 She married Nottrott Kerketta on 28 December 1970 and later had three sons and two daughters.
 Nottrot preceded her in death.

 Kerketta died in Ranchi on 19 December 2009 following a heart attack.
 She was 70 and is survived by three sons and a daughter.

 Kerketta had been staying with her eldest son Roshan Kumar Surin and had not been keeping well for the last few weeks.
 She suffered a heart attack at noon and was rushed to the nearby Raj Hospital by her family, where efforts to save her failed.

+She was the mother-in-law of retired IFS diplomat Amrit Lugun who was the accused in the Lalita Oraon sexual assault controversy in France in 1999 and served as the Ambassador to Yemen during Operation Rahat in 2015 and as the Ambassador of India to Greece from 2020 to 2022.